 As the conflict in his country rages on, a Syrian journalist visits Alawite neighbourhoods in Damascus, where beleaguered President Bashar al-Assad has many supporters - and perceptions of a foreign plot are rife.

-In spite of its reputation as a safe and well-guarded area, it was difficult to get a taxi to take me from Umayyad Square in central Damascus to the neighbourhood of al-Mazzeh 86 in the east.
+In spite of its reputation as a safe and well-guarded area, it was difficult to get a taxi to take me from Umayyad Square in central Damascus to the neighbourhood of al-Mazzeh 86 in the west.
 Most of the drivers were scared.

 "These are Alawite areas and we would either be kidnapped or killed," one of the drivers said.